Introduction

 • Virtual assistant, or bot, flows to triage incoming conversations and hand off to live agents with conversation history.

-• Customer success team to build custom integrations into brand back-end systems (CRM, OMS, and authentication) to support the use of Messages for Business features.
+• Customer success team to build custom integrations into brand back-end systems (CRM, OMS, and authentication) to support the use of Apple Messages for Business features.

-• Conversational designer who can assist brands to build smooth and efficient customer journeys in Messages for Business.
+• Conversational designer who can assist brands to build smooth and efficient customer journeys in Apple Messages for Business.

 The diagram below shows a typical MSP architecture.
-The items highlighted in blue are required for all MSPs to qualify for the Messages for Business MSP onboarding process.
+The items highlighted in blue are required for all MSPs to qualify for the Apple Messages for Business MSP onboarding process.

 MSP architecture